RobPruzan/trpc-query-invalidator/README.md

 export const withInvalidation = createInvalidator<typeof appRouter>();
 ```

 `createBackendCaller` returns a function used to describe the queries that should be revalidated.
-You can specify part of, or an entire query key to be revalidated
+You can specify part of, or an entire query key to be revalidated.

+If only part of the query key is provided, all query keys that start with the provided
+query key will be revalidated

+- an empty list will invalidate all queries

 > Note: if the entire query key is specified, the revalidation will happen in a single round trip

 > Note:
 > Any errors thrown by a query used in revalidation will not affect independent queries that were expected in the same response.
 When an
 > error on a revalidated query is encountered, we alert the `QueryClient` instance that the query is error'd

-> Note: `withInvalidation` enhances the response data you return in TRPC queries to include the data `TRPCInvalidator` will need to update the query cache

 ```typescript
 const withInvalidation = createInvalidator<typeof appRouter>({